OpenBB-finance/openbb-docs/content/terminal/openbb-copilot.md

 ### Converting artifacts to widgets
 Every artifact that OpenBB Copilot generates can be converted to a widget.
-To do this, click the "Create widget from text" or "Create widget from table" button:
+To do this, click the "Create widget from [text, table, or chart]" button:

 <div style={{display: 'flex', justifyContent: 'center'}}>
 <img src="https://openbb-assets.s3.amazonaws.com/docs/copilot/create_widget_from_artifact.png" alt="create widget from artifact openbb copilot" width="60%" height="60%" />